florenttaralle/YAVAT/readme.md

 - Drag Annotation as JSON-Formated text
 - Save/Load Annotations in a JSON-based YAVAT File.
 - Show named timeseries stored in the annotation file.
+- Show Current values in a grid.

 ### TODO / Suggestions

+- Copy Current Values to clipboard.
 - Implement Annotation Grid (like in ELAN)

 ## Getting Started